 Mr. Savikataaq: Thank you, Mr. Speaker.
-The minister is correct; he doesn't sign-off on funding contracts.
+The minister is correct; he doesn't sign off on funding contracts.
 I'm fully aware of that, Mr. Speaker.
-It's a \$242 million funding arrangement, so I know ministers don't get involved in signing contracts.
+It's a \$242 million funding arrangement.
+I know ministers don't get involved in signing contracts.
 I know ministers don't get involved in issuing contracts.
-The Minister of Health stated that he is here about policy debate.
-I'll ask the minister: wouldn't the funding duration, the five-year funding agreement, be a part of that policy?
+The Minister of Health stated that he is here to debate policy.
+I'll ask the minister: wouldn't the funding duration, the five-year funding agreement, be part of that policy?
 Thank you, Mr. Speaker.